5 Unexpectedly Fulfilling Careers for Recent College Grads

 Healthcare: Make a difference on a daily basis

 Healthcare impacts everyone, and not only are healthcare jobs relatively secure, they’re also fulfilling.
 Even entry-level positions can have a noticeable impact on people’s livelihoods.
 Healthcare will be a high-growth industry for years to come due to regulatory compliance and an aging workforce.
+Therefore, non-traditional nursing roles are on the rise, and transcend roles outside of hospitals and clinics, like forensic nursing and even in-flight nursing.

 These jobs are great for grads with a background in marketing, communications, English or psychology.
 Grads with these disciplines in their repertoire tend to be highly adaptable and adept at managing complex relationships.